brettinternet/slides/content/ai/_index.md

 {{% note %}}
 FIRST: Code completions

-This is the most obvious pair programming application for AI.
-It's extremely context-aware changes and combat small-scale tedium.
+This is the most obvious pair programming/productivity application for AI.

+Code completions are extremely context-aware changes and combat small-scale tedium.
+See it here appear in gray, much like predictive text on the phone.

 Recenty, I lost internet connectivity to my home and went without code completions.
 I wasn't inhibited but I could feel the difference without this feature.
 I no longer had a friend that finished my sentences for me.
 {{% /note %}}